 Energy Committee Initiatives

 Barnard has had an Energy Committee since 2013.
 The committee functions in an advisory manner to the Planning Commission and the Selectboard.
-To date, the Energy Committee has taken the following actions:
+The full list of actions can be seen in Appendix C. Several action highlights are provided below.